GeminiDRSoftware/DRAGONS/astrodata/doc/reduce_UsersManual/_build/html/_sources/interfaces.txt

   3

-Users may adjust these values and then pass them to the ``logutils.config()`` function.
+Users may adjust these values and then pass them to the ``logutils.config()`` function, or pass other values directly to ``config()``.
 This is precisely what ``reduce`` does when it configures logutils.
-See Sec. :ref:`options` for allowable and default values of these and other options.
+See Sec. :ref:`options`  and Appendix :ref:`Class Reduce: Settable properties and attributes <props>` for allowable and default values of these and other options.

 >>> from astrodata.utils import logutils
 >>> logutils.config(file_name=reduce.logfile, mode=reduce.logmode,
                     console_lvl=reduce.loglevel)

-.. note:: logutils.config() should be called only once.
-Multiple calls on
+.. note:: logutils.config() may be called mutliply, should callers, for example,
-	  config() may produce unexpected results.
+	want to change logfile names for different calls on runr().

 Call the runr() method
 ^^^^^^^^^^^^^^^^^^^^^^